The Official Website of the Chicago Police Independent Monitoring Team

 Community Engagement

-The Independent Monitoring Team is dedicated to collaboration and engagement with members of Chicago’s communities.
-Our team engages in continuous and regular dialogue with community members to gather questions, concerns, and overall feedback.
-Members of the community are invited to submit feedback and ask questions via our feedback form , and attend our Independent Monitoring Team community meetings – both in person and online.
+Building meaningful police reform in Chicago requires more than oversight—it requires partnership.
+The Independent Monitoring Team’s work is grounded in ongoing, two-way engagement with the people who live, work, and organize in communities across the city.
+We are committed to listening, learning, and ensuring that community voices directly inform how progress is measured and understood.
+Members of the community are invited to submit feedback and ask questions, and attend our Independent Monitoring Team community meetings – both in person and online.
 We review all community comments that we receive throughout the monitoring process.

 You can reach out to us via email – contact@cpdmonitoringteam.com